icpc/ncpc-web/ncpc2025/compete.md

   <a name="registration"></a>
   <h3>Registration</h3>
 </div>
-Registration will open during the summer of 2025.
+Registration is now open at [https://icpc.global/regionals/finder/Nordic-2026](https://icpc.global/regionals/finder/Nordic-2026).

+Last day to register is Wednesday 1st of October 2025.

 <div class="bar">
   <a name="rules"></a>